Jeremiah-Sakuda/FTPClientApp/README.md

 PWD: Print the working directory.
 QUIT: Close the connection and exit the application.

-Optional Secure Mode:
-Use the -s flag when running the client to enable secure file transfer. bash ftp-client -s

 Challenges and Solutions
 Network Latency: Handling network delays during file transfers by implementing timeout mechanisms.
 Concurrency: Managing multiple file transfers simultaneously using multi-threading.
-Security: Added encryption support to ensure secure file transfers.

 Future Enhancements
 GUI Support: Add a graphical user interface for ease of use.